realdecoy/rdvue/docs/Native-Mobile-Theming.md

-# Tailwindcss Support for Native Mobile
+# Theming

+## Tailwindcss

-The RDVue Mobile template includes support with tailwindcss, however some features may not be available or have changed in the Native Mobile environment.
+The RDVue Mobile template includes support with Tailwindcss.
+Some features may not be available or have changed in the Native Mobile environment.

-## Unsupported Features
+### Unsupported Features
-The following have been explicitly listed as not being supported with NativeScript/tailwind.
+NativeScript/tailwind does not support the following:

 * units: max-content, min-content, vh, vw
 * pseudo-selectors: :focus-within, :hover
 * @media
 * properties: tw-ring, tw-shadow, tw-ordinal, tw-slashed-zero, tw-numeric

-## Converted Features
+### Converted Features
-The following are supported but are converted to another value.
+NativeScript/tailwind supports the following but converts them to another value.

 * units: rem, em → px (value * 16)

-## Unconfirmed Features
-The following are known to exist for native mobile development but have not been confirmed if they are supported with Tailwindcss.

-* units: px (pixels), pt (points), sp (scalable pixels), and dp (device-independent pixels).

-## Supported Features
+### Supported Features
-The following have been explicitly listed as being supported with NativeScript/tailwind.
+NativeScript/tailwind has identified the following as being supported.
 Anything not in this list is implicitly unsupported.

 * pseudo selector: ::placeholder (converted to placeholder-color prop (only if color prop is available))
 * properties: